Botomir/Botomir/docs/Configurations.md

 #### Cute subreddits

-You can configure the meme subreddits used in the `!cute` using the `add-meme-sub` command
+You can configure the meme subreddits used in the `!cute` using the `add-cute-sub` command

 #### Good bot response